cophi-wue/German_HateSpeech_Corpus/README.md

 The POLLY corpus originally contains about 125.000 politically charged German tweets around the time of the German federal election in 2017 [4].
 Here, we only re-annotated a sample of tweets (around 4.500) that were previously annotated as 'with hate' to maintain a balanced dataset overall.

+### Bretschneider/Peters

+This dataset contains posts from popular and openly available Facebook pages that are known to attract xenophobia [5].
+Currently, the dataset published here contains 3.500 comments to posts from the two pages "Pegida" and "I'm a patriot, not a nazi".

 ## Acknowledgements

 The German hate speech project at the University of Würzburg, including the creation of the hate speech dataset presented here, was made possible with funding from the [Mapara Stiftung](https://stiftungen.bayern.de/stiftung/5827;jsessionid=9DCACF4D2F31F155E6EA1BC2782EF2FC).